 Consonant cards plus vowel dice equal words — and you want your words to be as high scoring as possible.

 Flip a card and see if you can spot a word written around the circle — it’s trickier than it looks but exciting and competitive.
 Great for stretching your perception skills.

 Blurt ages 10+

-Blurt builds vocabulary, make you think fast, and provide comic relief.
+Blurt builds vocabulary, makes you think fast, and provides comic relief.
 One player reads the clue to the others.
 The other players try to blurt out the correct answer first.
 Whoever wins the blurt gets to move ahead on the game board.
 Full review here.